jovanailin/nordeus_data_engineering_challenge_23/README.md

 This project provides a REST API to process and query data related to user and game statistics.
 The API is built using Flask and deployed on Heroku.

+### Data Preprocessing

+- The ETL notebook in the repository outlines the data extraction, transformation, and loading process.
+- The data is initially extracted from a JSON file, processed, and cleaned to ensure accuracy and relevance.
+- Key operations in the transformation include normalization of nested JSON structures and the segregation of data into distinct categories for detailed analysis.
+- The cleaned and structured data is then loaded into a PostgreSQL database, which the API queries.

 ### API Endpoints

 #### User Statistics